E3 2022 has been cancelled entirely

 - READ MORE: ‘Weird West’ review: undead or alive

-The news was first shared via Razer PR lead Will Powers yesterday (March 31), who said that he had received an email stating “E3 digital is [officially] cancelled for 2022.”

-Since then, the ESA has released a statement confirming that the event will not take place in either a physical or digital format in 2022, though “E3 will return in 2023 with a reinvigorated showcase that celebrates new and exciting video games and industry innovations.”
+Since unofficial news regarding the cancellation was shared online, the ESA has released a statement confirming that the event will not take place in either a physical or digital format.
+However, the statement says that “E3 will return in 2023 with a reinvigorated showcase that celebrates new and exciting video games and industry innovations.”

 “We will devote all our energy and resources to delivering a revitalised physical and digital E3 experience next summer.
 Whether enjoyed from the show floor or your favourite devices, the 2023 showcase will bring the community, media, and industry back together in an all-new format and interactive experience,” reads the statement, which added that E3 2023 will – as usual – be hosted in Los Angeles.